-Training on the risk our business faces from modern slavery in its supply chains has been delivered to all staff across the Group.
-This training will be mandatory for all new joiners from 1st April 2017 and will be repeated biannually, with more in-depth training provided to our executive team, country CEOs and supplier managers as appropriate.
+Training on the risk our business faces from modern slavery in its supply chains is mandatory for all new joiners and will be repeated biannually, with more in-depth training provided to our executive team, country CEOs and supplier managers as appropriate.

 In January 2017 more in-depth training was delivered by an external provider to our executive team, country managers and supplier managers.
 This will be reviewed annually and repeated if deemed necessary.